-Furthermore, a company can, by altering its Memorandum, increase its share capital, consolidate or subdivide shares, convert stock into shares of any denomination, convert shares into different currencies or cancel shares.
+Furthermore, a company can, by altering its Memorandum, increase its share capital, consolidate or subdivide shares, convert stock into shares of any denomination, convert shares into different currencies or cancel unissued shares.
 Companies may also issue fractions of shares, which will be treated in accordance with the company's Articles of Association.
 If shares in a par value company are allotted at a premium, a share premium account must be created.

-The Law permits companies to create, issue or convert shares as redeemable shares providing that, at all times, at least one non-redeemable share also remains in issue.
+The Law permits companies to create, issue or convert shares into redeemable shares providing that, at all times, at least one non-redeemable share also remains in issue.
 A company may also hold shares as treasury shares providing there is at least one non-redeemable issued share in the company.

 Registered office and records